Hiroaki Hirata: Career

-After graduating from Toshima High School, Hirata attended the Subaru Theater School and then joined Theatre Company Subaru.
+After graduating from Toshima High School, Hirata attended the Subaru Theater School before joining Theatre Company Subaru.
 His first stage performance was in A Midsummer Night's Dream in 1986.
 While he was working as a stage actor, his manager at the time asked him if he was interested in becoming a voice actor, and he auditioned.
-Since then, he has dubbed for many Western movies and has worked in animation.
+Since then, he has dubbed for many Western movies and worked in animation.

-In 2011, he played the main character Kotetsu T. Kaburagi in the anime Tiger & Bunny and won the 11th Tokyo Anime Award for Best Voice Actor and the 6th Seiyu Awards for Best Actor in leading role.
-In the same year, he left Theater Company Subaru, where he had worked for 27 years, and started a new company, Hirata Production Japan.
+In 2011, he voiced the main character Kotetsu T. Kaburagi in the anime Tiger & Bunny and won the 11th Tokyo Anime Award for Best Voice Actor and the 6th Seiyu Awards for Best Actor in leading role.
+That same year, he left Theater Company Subaru, where he had worked for 27 years, and started a new company, Hirata Production Japan.

 On January 9, 2017, Hirata was chosen 25th in the 3-hour voice actor general election special that broadcast on TV Asahi, where 200 popular voice actors were ranked.